Populustremuloides/AGlobalPortraitOfEarthsChangingRivers/README.md

-# A Global Portrait Of Earths Changing Rivers
+# A Global Portrait Of Earth's Changing Rivers
 Analysis Code for the manuscript, A Global Portrait of Earth's Changing Rivers: Smaller, Warmer Catchments are Most at Risk.

 ## Data Availability